Up to 60% off sofas & mattresses — limited‑time deals.

 Track arms feel comfortable without looking bulky Not a true deep-seat lounge sofa

-Removable seat cushions for easier upkeep Leather can show wear if you’re hard on it
+Removable seat cushions help day-to-day upkeep Leather can show wear if you are hard on it

 Solid frame-and-suspension feel Price sits above budget leather options